twilightscapes/pirateyoutube/static/content/pages/index.md

 skillsTitle: ""
 svgImage: /assets/null.svg
 template: index-page
-title: Social media by the people for the people
+title: Pirate Video
 postLimit: "4"
-description: PIRATE - social media for the people by the people
+description: PIRATE - web, video and social media by the people for the people
 svgzindex: x
 coverletter:
   coverText: About PIRATE